Ahsan728/Ahsan728/README.md

 👨‍💻 About Me :
-I have recently completed my Master’s in Embedded Systems from [Grenoble INP Esisar](https://esisar.grenoble-inp.fr/), and the study end internship with [Schneider Electric](https://www.se.com/fr/fr/) by developing the Hardware and the Firmware of an Industry grade Data-Acquistion system.
+I have recently completed my Master’s in Embedded Systems from [Grenoble INP Esisar](https://esisar.grenoble-inp.fr/), and the internship with [Schneider Electric](https://www.se.com/fr/fr/) by developing the Hardware and the Firmware of an Industry grade Data-Acquistion system.
 I am passionate about embedded systems, FPGAs, microcontrollers, electronics, & robotics.
 I love to design and develop innovative robotics and automation devices for the betterment of society.
 I also like to write and share my knowledge with others freak guy. 😎

 - [My Website](https://www.ahsanslab.ml/)